huntertran/blog/source/_posts/20201123-disk-cleanup-to-free-disk-space.md

 ![temp files](https://i.imgur.com/872Vyp6.png)

-> Click on each line will give you the explanation of each type of content.
-All the contents listed here can be delete without any affect on your machine
+> Click on each line will give you an explanation of each type of content.
+All the contents listed here can be deleted without any effect on your machine

 # Step 4: Check for your free space
 <a id="markdown-step-4%3A-check-for-your-free-space" name="step-4%3A-check-for-your-free-space"></a>

-Search for File Explorer in the search box on Taskbar > click `File Explorer` in the search result
+Search for File Explorer in the search box on taskbar> click `File Explorer` in the search result

 ![file explorer](https://i.imgur.com/Qh2Z2o8.png)